 Dress Day (March 6th)

-Dress Day is a simple fun date that does not require overthinking.
+Dress Day is a simple, fun occasion that doesn’t require a complex angle.
 It is a holiday to celebrate a clothing type (almost) everyone loves.
 With the start of spring, every clothing brand can boost its warm-weather products.

 Today, we can’t escape the conversation about how screen time relates to loneliness and poor quality of life.
 The Global Day of Unplugging is a movement that asks for a brief pause in the technology-mediated world to connect with people you love.

 As this is a recently created holiday, your subscribers might be pleasantly surprised by your email marketing campaign.
 You can take this as an opportunity to explain the date and how it relates to your brand’s identity, and, of course, to promote your product.
-For example, if your product is a barbecue grill, you can cue your customers to invite their friends over!
+For example, if your product is a barbecue grill, you can encourage customers to invite friends over.
 Your newsletter can also encourage fun outdoor activities that foster relationships, like hiking or picnics.

 International Women’s Day (March 8th)